 Management Support Services (MSS).
 Our MSS segment provides facilities management and maintenance, training, logistics, consulting, technical assistance and systems integration services, primarily for agencies of the U.S. government.
-We have over 9,000 employees managing projects for over 400 contract-specific job sites for U.S. government clients such as the Department of Defense, Department of Energy and the Department of Homeland Security.
-Our MSS segment contributed \$647 million, or 18.9% of our revenue in fiscal 2006, representing an increase of 109.4% over fiscal 2005 MSS revenue.
-The following table highlights representative projects in our MSS segment:
+For example, we manage more than 6,000 employees in Kuwait who provide logistics, security, communications and information technology services for the U.S. Army Central Command-Kuwait.
+We also provide operations and maintenance services for the U.S. Army's Fort Polk Joint Readiness Training Center in Louisiana.
+Our MSS segment contributed \$647 million, or 19% of our revenue, in fiscal 2006.